Runthescript/tor-composer/README.md

 Use this compose setup to generate a Tor hidden service with Nginx serving static assets.
 Simply replace the contents of the folder `your-project` with your static assets.
 Your `index.html` file should be located in `tor-composer/your-project/index.html`.

+> [!NOTE]
+> This project has an included html website that is meant to help understand how to organize your project and test initial functionality of the tor hidden-service.
+If you are having trouble use this to help troubleshoot.

 ## Prerequisites

 For this project you will need to have docker with docker compose installed on the machine you plan to host on.
 Docker is available for Windows, MacOS, Linux distros, and ARM based architechtures.

 Go to [Docker website](https://www.docker.com/products/docker-desktop/) to download the needed software.
 Docker is free for personal use at the time of this post.
 If you intend to use this for business, it will require a license purchase.

-## Example Static Site

-This project has an included html website that is meant to help understand how to organize your project and test initial functionality of the tor hidden-service.
-If you are having trouble use this to help troubleshoot.

 # Operational Security (OpSec)

 Using docker to protect your identity is already a great choice.
 The isolation that this provides your host machine is ideal for hosting hidden-services.
 You can remain safe so long as you follow this practical advice.

-## Port Security

-**_Do NOT open ports on your network or inside the compose project!_**
+> [!CAUTION]

-Please be advised this project does not require port forwarding.**If the machine you are running docker on can reach _http and https websites_, nothing is needed to be done.** To maintain isolation and network security please adhere to the following best practices below:
+> Please be advised this project does not require port forwarding.**If the machine you are running docker on can reach _http and https websites_, nothing is needed to be done.** To maintain isolation and network security please adhere to the following best practices below:
+>

-- **DO _NOT_ forward any ports on your network!** This is not necessary to host onion services.
+> - **DO _NOT_ forward any ports on your network!** This is not necessary to host onion services.
+>

-- **DO _NOT_ open ports in the docker-compose file.** This is not recommended and could cause docker to no longer isolate the containers from the host.
+> - **DO _NOT_ open ports in the docker-compose file.** This is not recommended and could cause docker to no longer isolate the containers from the host.

 ## Meta Data